gkulasik/grpc_assistant_server/README.md

 ```

 #### Execute example response success
-Response contains the parsed response (extracted from the full output below), the command used (ready to copy and paste), and the full output of the command for additional debugging.
-By default, this is all returned as plaintext to allow for proper string escaping but GAS can also return a JSON response as well, see below.
+The response contains the parsed grpc response (extracted from the full output of grpcurl), the command used (ready to copy and paste), hints for the request (if applicable), and the full output of the execution for additional debugging.
+By default, this is all returned as plaintext to allow for proper string escaping.
+See below for how to get GAS to return a JSON response.

 Success is indicated via the HTTP status code 200.